Drink Beyond Bordeaux. Discover Japanese wine!

 Taste the Adventure – Book a Wine Tasting

-Ever wished someone could just walk you through a few good bottles—no pressure, no snobbery, just good wine and a great time?
+Ever wished someone could just walk you through a few good bottles—just good wine, thoughtful guidance, and a great time.

-Whether you’re planning a cozy night in with friends, dreaming up a fun team event, or running a wine bar or winery that wants to shake things up, I offer private, personal wine tastings that bring the world of Austria, Japan, and England straight to your table.
+Whether you’re planning a cozy night in with friends, dreaming up a fun team event, or running a wine bar or winery that wants to shake things up, I offer private, personal wine tastings that bring the world of Japan straight to your table.

 Here’s the vibe: